Best Western's Hotel Brands, Explained

 Skift Take

-In terms of property, Best Western is smaller than the other big hotel groups, such as Marriot, Hilton, and Wyndham.
-Its leadership team believes its non-profit model prevents Best Western from closing the gap, but members recently voted against a motion to turn the company into a for-profit.
-(One caveat: The company’s SureStay brand family operates as franchise.)

-Founded in 1946, Best Western is one of the U.S.’s oldest, most established hotel brands.
-The organization has its headquarters in Phoenix, Arizona, and is led by president and CEO Larry Cuculic.
+Founded in the U.S. in 1946, Best Western has become a group of brands headquartered in Phoenix, Arizona.
+The group mostly has a non-profit membership structure, though its SureStay brand family operates as a franchise.

-BWH has the second-largest number of soft-branded hotels of any hotel group.
-That means it has more than 500 hotels without strict brand standards where guests may find unique experiences, such as The Stratosphere (“The Strat”) on the Las Vegas Strip.
+In property count, Best Western’s hotel group is smaller than some other well-known hotel groups, such as Marriott and Wyndham.
+But BWH says it has the second-largest number of soft-branded hotels of any hotel group.
+That means it has more than 500 hotels with more flexible brand standards — where developers can provide custom experiences.
+One example is The Stratosphere (“The Strat”) on the Las Vegas Strip.

 The company is also developing branded residences, particularly in Asia Pacific.
 A recent one in Vietnam has 3,125 condominiums.